bitnami-labs/katacoda-scenarios/https-configuration/step1.md

-Lets check the status of the server and the current SSL configuration.
+Begin by checking the status of the server and the current SSL configuration.

-1. Check first that all services are running:
+1. Check that all services are running:

     `sudo /opt/bitnami/ctlscript.sh status`{{execute}}

-    At this point all services should be running.
-You can check the WordPress application by clicking the via browser at the web site tab in the right side of the screen.
+    At this point, all services should be running.
+Confirm this by clicking the "Web site" tab in the interactive editor on the right.
+This should launch a new browser window that displays the WordPress indec page.

-2. Check the already configured SSL certificate:
+2. Check the preconfigured SSL certificate:

     `curl  https://localhost`{{execute}}

-    The image is configured with a self signed certificate by default.
-This means that the browser will throw an error any time someone visit your new website.
-You can also see the error in the Apache error log file:
+    The Bitnami WordPress image is configured with a self-signed certificate by default.
+Therefore, the user's browser will throw an error every time he or she visits the Bitnami WordPress website using an HTTPS URL.
+This error is visible in the Apache error log file:

     `tail /opt/bitnami/apache2/logs/error_log`{{execute}}

-    In that case, you can see that the server certificate does NOT include an ID which matches the server name.
+    You can see that the server certificate does NOT include an ID which matches the server name.

-2. In order to simulate a real domain, lets add a sample domain to the '/etc/hosts' file.
-In this example we will use "mydomain.com"
+3. To simulate a real domain, add a sample domain to the `/etc/hosts` file.
+For this guide, use `example.com`.

-    `sudo su -c "echo '127.0.0.1   mydomain.com www.mydomain.com' >> /etc/hosts"`{{execute}}
+    `sudo su -c "echo '127.0.0.1   example.com www.example.com' >> /etc/hosts"`{{execute}}

 3. Check the main Apache file where the certificates are configured the certificates.
 You can use your preferred editor.
 This examples uses 'nano'.